-NFIC Services Pty Ltd, a company of which Ms Fernandes is a director, charged the Group director fees of \$48,000 (2016: \$7,000).
-There was no amount outstanding at 30 June 2017 (\$Nil: 2016).
-NFIC Services Pty Ltd was issued 2 million options ('Incentive Options') respectively exercisable at \$0.03 (3 cents) each before 30 June 2020 recognition of her services to the Company and to further incentivise her performance.
-The Incentive Options may be exercisable at any time after the date of issue and prior to the Expiry Date.
-After this time, any unexercised Incentive Options will automatically lapse.
-These options were issued for nil cash consideration, were valued at \$17,022 and were recognised as share based payments for the year ended 30 June 2017.
+The Trustee for Hutchison Family Trust, a company of which Mr. Hutchison is a director, charged the Group director's fees of \$12,000 and geological consulting fees of \$28,750 (2017: \$Nil).
+There was no amount outstanding at 30 June 2018 (\$Nil: 2017).
+Hutchison Family Trust was issued 2 million options exercisable at \$0.03 (3 cents) each before 30 June 2020 and 1 million options exercisable at \$0.10 (10 cents) each before 31 December 2023 in recognition of his services to the Company and to further incentivise his performance.
+The options may be exercisable at any time after the date of issue and prior to the Expiry Date.
+After this time, any unexercised options will automatically lapse.
+These options were issued for nil cash consideration, were valued at \$59,888 and were recognised as share-based payments for the year ended 30 June 2018.